Armed police swarm Glen Eden, Auckland house, reports of gunfire, fire rages inside - NZ Herald

 Armed police have swarmed on a house in Auckland's Glen Eden as thick black smoke can be seen coming from the property.

+It is understood three people have been injured - including at least one police officer - and police have confirmed shots were fired at the scene.

+One person who was bleeding in the face was escorted from the property and treated by waiting ambulance staff.

-Police have surrounded a house in Danube Lane.
-A witness said they heard officers telling someone to "put it down".
+Armed police surrounded the house in Danube Lane - a witness said they heard officers telling someone to "put it down".

-Police have confirmed they responded to an incident at around 8:17 am this morning involving a "reported house fire with shots being fired".
+Police confirmed they responded to an incident around 8.17 am this morning involving a "reported house fire with shots being fired".

 "The scene is secure but the incident is still unfolding.